statisticalbiotechnology/fairddls/slides/datacenter250908.md

 - Proteomics shows both the challenges and the path forward.
 - The future of science is **open, reproducible, and FAIR**.

+---

+# Evaluating FAIR Practices: Self-Report

+- Candidates should be asked to **self-report** on:
+  - Use of **FAIR principles** in their software and data
+  - Licensing choices and documentation practices
+  - Contributions to open-source projects
+  - Engagement with standards and interoperability

+> Self-reporting makes FAIR practices **visible, explicit, and comparable** across applicants.

+---

+# FAIR as an Evaluation Criterion

+- Academic evaluations often value:
+  - Publications
+  - Grants
+  - Teaching & service

+- We should also value:
+  - **FAIR contributions** (software, data, workflows)
+  - Sustainability & community impact
+  - Openness and reproducibility

+> Recognizing FAIR practices ensures they are **rewarded**, not just expected.